alabiibrahim/Marketing_AB_Testing/README.md

 - A chi-square value of 54 (p < 0.005) confirms a statistically significant difference between the test groups.
 - The 'PSA' variant yielded a 1.79% conversion rate (420 conversions from 23,524 users), whereas the 'Ad' variant achieved 2.55% (14,423 conversions from 564,577 users).
-- Within the 'Ad' group, performance scales notably with audience reach: ads seen by 51–100 users have an 11.63% conversion rate, which jumps to 17.14% for those seen by over 100 users.
+- Within the 'Ad' group, performance scales notably with audience reach: ads seen by 51 to 100 users have an 11.63% conversion rate, which jumps to 17.14% for those seen by over 100 users.
-- Regarding timing, Monday and Tuesday drive the highest volume of conversions, with only a negligible difference between them.
+- Regarding timing, Monday and Tuesday drive the highest volume of conversions, with only a slight difference between them.
-- While the bulk of conversions occur between 1 pm and 4 pm, the peak conversion rates are observed at 4 pm and 8 pm.
-Notably, 8 pm stands out with the highest rate of all, despite having a lower absolute number of conversions compared to the afternoon rush.
+- Most conversions occur between 1pm and 4pm, the peak conversion rates are observed at 4pm and 8pm.
+Notably, 8 pm stands out with the highest rate of all, despite having a lower number of conversions compared to the afternoon rush.

 ---

 ## Recommendations

-1. Immediately shift the majority of the budget from the 'psa' variant to the 'ad' variant.
+1. Shift majority of the budget from the 'psa' variant to the 'ad' variant.
 Given the statistical significance (p<0.005) and the higher overall conversion rate, continuing to spend heavily on 'psa' is inefficient.

 2. Consolidate ad spend into fewer, high-traffic inventory slots to ensure individual ads are served to at least 51 users, with a clear KPI to push for 100+ users per placement.
 Avoid spreading the budget across hundreds of low-traffic pages, as this dilutes reach and drastically lowers the conversion rate.

 3. Split Monday/Tuesday strategy into two distinct campaigns by
    - Scheduling heavy budgets between 1 pm and 4 pm to capture the highest absolute number of conversions.
    - Schedule a separate, targeted budget specifically for the 8 pm slot.
-Despite lower traffic, this slot delivers the highest conversion rate—use this to test premium creatives or retargeting strategies, as the audience active at this hour is clearly highly engaged.
+Despite lower traffic, this slot delivers the highest conversion rate, this can be used to test premium creatives or retargeting strategies, as the audience active at this hour is clearly highly engaged.

-5. Investigate why 8 pm performs so well.
-Is it the creative, the user's mindset (leisure time), or the device type?
-Replicate the successful elements from the 8 pm slot and test them during the 1–4 pm window to see if you can artificially boost the afternoon rates.
+5. Observe why 8 pm performs so well.
+Is it the creative, the user's free time, or the device type?
+Copy the successful elements from the 8 pm slot and test them during the 1 to 4pm window to see if it can artificially boost the afternoon rates.